li-lab-mcgill/singlecell-deepfeature/data/README.md

 adata = sc.read_h5ad('/home/mcb/users/mbahra5/project/data/panc8/panc4tech.h5ad')
 ```
 ## Pre-Frontal Cortex Starmap Dataset :
  3,722 mouse Cortex cells profiled using the STARmap technology in 3 batches.
-You can find more details about the data in the [original publication](https://www.ncbi.nlm.nih.gov/pubmed/29930089)
+You can find more details about the data in the [original publication](https://www.ncbi.nlm.nih.gov/pubmed/29930089).

-The dataset can be loaded easily using the scvi library like the [RETINA dataset](#RETINA)
+The dataset can be loaded easily using the scvi library like the [RETINA dataset](#RETINA).
 ```python
 from scvi.dataset import PreFrontalCortexStarmapDataset dataset = PreFrontalCortexStarmapDataset(save_path=save_path)